-To set up billing fees, go to System Administration \rightarrow Billing and select edit fees next to the billing profile you want to configure.
-Billing fees may be uploaded using a configurable CSV file format, or entered directly via the web interface by selecting create new entry just below Stored Billing Fees.
+To set up billing fees, click on the Fees button of the billing profile you want to configure.
+Billing fees may be uploaded using a configurable CSV file format, or entered directly via the web interface by clicking Create Fee Entry.
 To configure the CSV field order for the file upload, rearrange the entries in the www_admin \rightarrow fees_csv \rightarrow element_order array in /etc/ngcp-config/config.yml and execute the command ngcpcfg apply.
 For input via the web interface, just fill in the text fields accordingly.

 In both cases, the following information may be specified independently for every destination: